Amnestic/CustomDiscordRPC/README.md

 Place the token into .env file and then head into app.js and customize the presence's look!
 All the info is in the files.

+To run the script, run start.bat or app.js.

 # Thank you for using!
 Please leave your feedback! : )